seL4/seL4/tools/bitfield_gen.md

 - the canonical bit must be smaller than the `base` size
 - field sizes must not be larger than the `base` size
+- all field sizes must be positive
+- all padding sizes must be non-negative
 - the field sizes in a block must add up to multiples of the `base` size
 - all identifiers mentioned as tags in a union must be blocks
 - all blocks in a tagged union must have the same size